hutualive/cross-gcc/README.md

 it's a build script and support many targets, for our purpose, I suggest refer to the 1st link(how a toolchain is constructed) first. when you understand the principal, it's easier to understand the script under the hood.

-here my experimental target tuple is arm-linux-musleabihf as I have a stm32mp1 board(armv7 based with vfpv4-d16/neon).
+here my target tuple is arm-linux-musleabihf as I have a stm32mp1 board(armv7 based with vfpv4-d16/neon).

+cross-compiler need libc(musl libc) --> musl need be built by a cross-compiler(bootstrap compiler gcc2) --> bootstrap compiler need musl headers and start files(c runtme - crt) --> start files need be built by a cross-compiler(gcc1) and kernel headers(without need headers and start files) --> need cross assembler and linker(binutils).

 to summarize here again for the steps: